Track These 15 Advanced Web Metrics with Google Analytics in 2024!

 After initially exploring user acquisition and analyzing the sessions, we must shift our attention to user engagement.
 We need to determine whether these visitors actively engage with our content and experiences.
-It’s not just about attracting them; we want to ensure they are fully immersed in and participating.
+Moreover, it’s not just about attracting them; we want to ensure they are fully immersed in and participating.

 As we mentioned previously in the article engaged sessions, now it’s time to explain it because this can also be an advanced web metric with Google Analytics.

 What Is It: Engaged Sessions refer to sessions that lasted 10 seconds or more or had at least one conversion event or two or more page or screen views.
 In other words, it represents sessions where users actively interacted with your website, indicating a higher level of engagement.